 1. Flatbed Driving: The Basics

-Flatbed drivers are in high demand and because of this, pay is typically more competitive than other driving jobs.
-The high demand for flatbed drivers is likely directly linked to the skills required to be a successful flatbed driver.
-Unlike dry van or reefer jobs, flatbed jobs often require more physical work to safely secure the loads with tarps.
+Flatbed drivers are in high demand and because of this, the pay for these jobs are typically more competitive than other driving jobs.
+The high demand for flatbed drivers is directly linked to the skills required to be a successful flatbed driver.
+Unlike dry van or reefer jobs, flatbed jobs often require more physical work and attention to detail to safely secure the loads.

-We talked to Marian Kulostak, a flatbed driver, and he shared his advice:
+We talked to Marian K., a flatbed driver, who shared his advice to those looking to get into flatbed driving,

 “Take your time, do it right the first time.
 Speed will come with experience.
-Ask questions, observe others, and then ask more questions!” shared Marian.
+Ask questions, observe others, and then ask more questions.”

 Learning how to become a successful flatbed driver takes time as well as experience on the job.
 Finding other drivers who are willing to help you learn and answer your questions is key to succeeding quicker.